It’s Sunday, the week before Palm Sunday and today we are going to the Mount of Olives! I simply cannot wait!!!

 It’s Sunday, the week before Palm Sunday and we are going to the Mount of Olives!
-Can’t wait!!!
+I can’t wait!!!

-They call the Mount of Olives a mountain range, but it doesn’t look like a mountain to me, more like foothills.
-At least compared to some of our mountains at home.
+They call the Mount of Olives a mountain range, but it doesn’t look like a mountain range to me, more like foothills.
+At least compared to some of our mountains at home in California.
 I guess because everything is now so populated.
 Nevertheless, this mountain range divides and protects Jerusalem from the eastern deserts. (the way we traveled to the Dead Sea area).

-The Olives are not far from our hotel so it is a relatively short ride, but rather nerve racking.
+The Olives are not far from our hotel so it is a relatively short ride today, but rather nerve-racking.
 We are on very large buses driving on very narrow streets that are VERY full of cars!
-Our bus driver, Menachem, is a wizard with this monster and he drives like he is in a VW bug?.
+Our bus driver, Menachem, is a wizard with this monster and he drives like he is in a Volkswagon bug?.
 None of us can actually believe we have made it without scraping the paint or knocking off a bumper, but here we are.
+Thank you Menachem!

 We have parked actually about half way down the Mount of Olives which is where the tourist’s area is located.
 Our guide, Eli, gives us a warning before exiting the bus.
-“I recommend leaving your valuables on the bus, they will be safe.
-If you choose to take them with you, watch them carefully as there are pickpockets.
-Pay particular attention to street vendors selling large fold out postcards.
-While unfolding them to show you, they will adeptly steal your valuables.
-It’s best to not to enter into a conversation with them at all, just say no thank you and keep walking.”
-What a Shame.
+“I recommend leaving your valuables on the bus, they will be safe there but they won’t be with you.
+If you choose to take them with you, watch them carefully as there are very crafty pickpockets that you will encounter along the way.
+Please pay particular attention to street vendors selling large fold-out postcards.
+While unfolding them to show you the beautiful pictures, they will adeptly steal your valuables.
+It’s best not to enter into a conversation with them at all, just say no thank you and keep walking.”
+What a Shame it is.